matthias-schuetz/angular2-seed/README.md

 ### There is a branch which uses [Pug](https://pugjs.org/) (former Jade) templates.
 To use these templates, just switch to the [pug branch](https://github.com/matthias-schuetz/angular2-seed/tree/pug).

+#### The new version 3.0.0 comes with major improvements and changes.
+Lazy loading has been removed and the production bundle consists of one "app.min.js" using Ahead-of-Time (AoT) compilation.
+Typings have been replaced with @types.
+TypeScript 2 is now being used togehter with version 3 of *gulp-typescript*.
+And E2E tests have been replaced with Karma unit tests and the Angular testing utilities.

 This is an example app based on Angular 2.
 It relies on TypeScript, SystemJS, Gulp and Sass.
 The project comes with various features you may need to build a typical single page application (SPA).
 Here are the most important aspects:

  - a routing concept (separate route configuration file)
- - a lazy loading concept
  - login and dashboard view components (authorized/public routes)
  - error page handling
  - a directive (form inputs)
  - a service (authorization)
  - a pipe (determine the active route)
+ - a production bundle using Ahead-of-Time (AoT) compilation for one "app.min.js"
+ - optional Pug (former Jade) templates for HTML
+ - TSLint for integrated code checking
+ - unit/regression test sample using Karma and Angular testing utilities
- - uses es6-shim, Reflect, Rx.js and Zone.js
+ - uses core-js, Reflect, Rx.js and Zone.js

 The project was developed with an IDE in mind so the Gulp configuration works well with or without an editor that has integrated TypeScript/Sass compilation (like WebStorm or Visual Studio).
-Gulp is mandatory for the creation of the **Angular 2 bundle** and copying polyfills so you don't need to link to modules from *node_modules* inside your web app.
+Gulp is mandatory for copying Angular 2 and polyfills so you don't need to link to modules from *node_modules* inside your web app.
 Gulp can be used for compiling TypeScript/Sass and runnig a local web server with file watchers.
-There are also Gulp tasks for deploying a production environment: JavaScript code gets minified and all JavaScript vendor libraries and CSS code will be concatenated into a single file.
+There are also Gulp tasks for deploying a production environment: all JavaScript code gets bundled and minified into one final "app.min.js" using Ahead-of-Time (AoT) compilation and tree shaking (Rollup).
+CSS code will also be concatenated into a single file.
 The *index.html* contains a minimal pre-processing condition for production.

-Since Angular 2 RC 5 there is support for modules.
-This seed makes use of modules and implements lazy loading for separate parts of the app: every view component (except the *error* view) is loaded on demand.
-There is a shared component called *form-input-text* which is also built up as module so it gets loaded only in those views where it's needed (in this seed, it's located in the login view).
-Additionally, there's a *SharedModule* which contains classes for all directives and pipes of the app: they're always loaded, no matter what's the entrypoint of the user.
-Keep in mind that every component you put in the *SharedModule* will always be loaded globally.
-If you want to lazy load components in different views, create a module for them and import that module.

 ![Angular 2 Seed](http://matthias-schuetz.github.io/angular2-seed/angular2-seed.png?1 "Angular 2 Seed")